spring-projects-experimental/spring-boot-thin-launcher/README.md

 warms up the cache for the "app" sample, so you could use the same build to run both apps if you felt like it.

 The Maven plugin also has a `properties` mojo, so you can create or update `thin.properties` from the dependencies of the project directly.
-By default it creates a `thin.properties` in `src/main/resources/META-INF`, but you can switch it with the plugin configuration.
+By default it creates a `thin.properties` in `src/main/resources/META-INF`, but you can change the output directory with the plugin configuration.
 Example:

 ```
 $ cd samples/app
 $ mvn spring-boot-thin:properties -Dthin.output=.
 ```

-By default the `thin.properties` is "computed" (i.e. it contains all transitive dependencies), but you can switch to just the declared dependencies using the "compute" configuration flag (`thin.compute` on the command line).
+By default the `thin.properties` is "computed" (i.e. it contains all transitive dependencies), but you can switch to just the declared dependencies using the "compute" configuration flag in the plugin (or `-Dthin.compute=false` on the command line).

 ### Gradle